- Land use

 The Local Government Act requires an OCP to include statements, approximate locations, amount, type and density of residential development (new housing) required to meet anticipated housing needs for at least five years.
 The District must also consider the most recent Housing Needs Report when developing an official community plan.
 Section 4.5 of the Housing Needs Report outlines the Household Projections.
 Section 7.0 provides a summary of key areas of local need.

 An OCP must also include policies for affordable housing, rental housing and special need housing.
-The OCP must work towards alignment with the purpose and goals referred to in the Capital Regional District Regional Growth Strategy.

 How does an OCP help us reach community goals?